Tax Residence Sample Clauses

 Tax Residence.
 The Company shall at all times after Closing be resident for Tax purposes solely in the United States.
 The Company may change its residence for United States state or local Tax purposes.

 Tax Residence.
-The Company is not treated for any Taxation purpose as resident in a country other than the country of its registered seat and the Company has not, nor has had in the past a branch, agency or permanent establishment in a country other than the country of its registered seat.
+The Company is not treated for any Taxation purpose as resident in a country other than the country of its incorporation and the Company does not have, nor has it had within the past six years, a branch, agency or permanent establishment in a country other than the country of its incorporation.

 Tax Residence.
 The Company is and has been at all times resident for all tax purposes (including any double tax treaty) only in the United Kingdom and is not, and has not been treated, as resident in any other jurisdiction for any tax purpose (including any double tax treaty), other than through the ownership of “qualified business units” that are treated as non-United Kingdom residents pursuant to Section 988(a)(3)(B)(ii) of the Code for purposes of determining the source of foreign currency gain or loss for U.S. federal income tax purposes.